 -

 English display case.
 Mahogany palm, lemongrass...
-An English school display case made of mahogany and lemongrass wood with a textile-covered interior and a mid-height shelf.
-Three fronts feature clear glass.
+English school display cabinet made of mahogany and lemonwood with a fabric-lined interior and a half-height shelf.
+Three sides feature clear glass.

 · Size: 71x40x156 cms.